kevcruzata/C-First-Steps/Cat_to_Human_Age_Calc/README.md

-# 🐾 MAC - Meow Age Calculator 🐱
+# 🐾 CATculator - Cat to Human Age Converter 🐱

 A simple C program that converts your cat's age (in years and months) to its approximate human age — because curiosity isn’t just for cats. 😸